Amy Allison Thompson: Executive Director

 Kristen Border Patton: Director of Operations

 Kristen Patton is the Director of Operations at the Poverello Center.
-She graduated from the University of Montana with a bachelor’s degree in political science.
-Kristen manages all aspects of the business and operations side of the Poverello Center.
+She graduated from the University of Montana with a bachelor’s degree in political science and began working at the Pov in 2009 as the Administrative Assistant.
+Kristen has completed graduate courses in Human Resource Management, Technical Writing and Non-Profit Management while working at the Pov.
 In her spare time Kristen enjoys golfing, fishing and spending time with rabbits.

 Laura Folkwein: Development Coordinator

 Laura Folkwein, MSW, M.Div, is the Development Associate at the Poverello Center.
 Laura earned her MSW from the Graduate School of Social Work at the University of Denver and her Master of Divinity from Iliff School of Theology in 2005.
 She started work with Housing MT Heroes and “the Pov” in the fall of 2014 and recently transitioned into a part-time development role to pursue other passions.
 Laura’s non-profit human services experience includes significant program development, implementation and evaluation work.
 She has worked with homeless and low-income families and volunteers in faith-based and non-profit settings, including helping to develop community partnerships to provide additional cold weather emergency shelter beds in Adams County, Colorado (near Denver).
 She speaks and writes intermediate level Spanish, and enjoys reading, cooking and getting outdoors to hike, snowshoe or bicycle as often as possible.
 Laura is also an ordained pastor in the United Church of Christ and the small groups coordinator with University Congregation Church in Missoula.
 She grew up in Montana and is thrilled to have recently moved back to her home state with her family.